shashwat1225/LRL_Capstone_Dataset/Swahili/MAFAND-MT/TSV/README.md

-I feel like I'll have to change a lot of READMEs after this
+Is this too meta?
+I feel like this is getting too meta.